BCD (character encoding): IBM 704 BCD code

 The following table shows the code assignments for the type 716 printer used starting with the IBM 704 computer and through the 7094.
 The 704 interface sent virtual punched-card rows to this printer, two words (72 bits) at a time, so the mapping from 6-bit BCD characters was done by software, and was not built into the printer.

 This is a repertoire of 45 characters (not counting blank, which is handled specially by the printer), as the characters +, - and * are duplicated.

 Fortran character set

-There was some variation; IBM 704 Fortran had a different set of special characters (preserving only the duplicated minus sign).
+There was some variation; IBM 704 Fortran had a different set of special characters (preserving only the duplicated minus sign and asterisk, period, comma, and dollar sign).

 A similar code was used for the IBM 709, 7090 and 7094 successors, but with some of the special characters reassigned:

 GBCD code

 Below is the table of GE/Honeywell's GBCD code, a variant of BCD.

 Burroughs B5500 BCD code

 The following table shows the code assignments for the Burroughs B5500 computer, sometimes referred to as BIC (Burroughs Interchange Code).